Procedures for NEA Retired Elections

 D. A NEA-Retired candidate may run for only one office or elected position per election ballot of NEA-Retired.

-E. Candidates will be provided with a copy of these Procedures for NEA-Retired Elections upon receipt of their written notice of
+E. Candidates will be provided with a copy of these Procedures for NEA-Retired Elections upon receipt of their written notice of intent to run.

 III.
 CAMPAIGN REGULATIONS